bugzilla/bugzilla/docs/en/rst/using/finding.rst

 Custom Search
 =============

-Highly advanced querying is done using the Custom Search feature of the Advanced Search page.
+Highly advanced querying is done using the :guilabel:`Custom Search` feature of the :guilabel:`Advanced Search` page.

-The search criteria here further restrict the set of results returned by a query over and above those defined in the fields at the top of the page.
+The search criteria here further restrict the set of results returned by a query, over and above those defined in the fields at the top of the page.
 It is thereby possible to search for bugs based on elaborate combinations of criteria.

-The simplest boolean searches have only one term.
+The simplest custom searches have only one term.
 These searches permit the selected *field* to be compared using a selectable *operator* to a